0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ## Song XIII: revisited

 This 20-minute masterpiece is what rounds off the struggles for the protagonist.
 It is where the artist blows all the smoke out of the way and reveals to the audience what he has experienced.
 In this song, he recounts his experiences with one of the worst situations a person could ever go through: statutory rape as a young child.
-Each of the seven parts of the song represent a different part in the protagonist’s life as he copes with lifelong wreckage of his stolen autonomy and the lingering distortion of his own identity..
-Throughout each part, this conclusionary song resolves some story questions while also propagating new ones.
+Each of the seven parts of the song represent a different part in the protagonist’s life as he copes with lifelong trauma of his stolen autonomy and the lingering distortion of his own identity..
+Throughout each part, this conclusionary song resolves some story questions while also propagating new ones, which makes it particularly difficult to analyze.
+However, by using the previous songs, a definitive reasoning can be provided to what happens to the protagonist by the end.

-- This is the part of the album where the narrator tears all the curtains back and reveals to the audience on what they have experienced
-- The climax and uncomfy resolution of the album

 ### Part 1: Introduction